chuvalab/WSL/install_WSL.md

-# WSL
+# Windows Subsystem for Linux
 In this document instructions are offered on how to install and use Windows Subsystem for Linux (WSL) on a Windows 10 machine.
-User is assumed to have administrative rights
+User is assumed to have an account with administrative rights

 ## What is WSL
 Windows Subsystem for Linux (WSL) is a feature of Microsoft Windows that allows developers to run a Linux environment without the need for a separate virtual machine or dual booting